Manitoba Highway 16A: History

 Prior to 1971, PTH 16A was designated as a shared concurrence of PTH 4 and PTH 10.
 PR 262 was added to its current portion of the route when the Government of Manitoba implemented its secondary road system in 1966.

 The Minnedosa by-pass was completed and opened to traffic in 1971, with the PTH 4/10 designation being transferred to the new highway.
-The old highway was re-designated as PTH 4A and kept that designation until 1977, when it was given its current number to coincide with the renumbering of Manitoba portion of the Yellowhead Highway from PTH 4 to PTH 16.
+The old highway was re-designated as PTH 4A and kept that designation until 1977, when it was given its current number to coincide with the renumbering of the Manitoba portion of the Yellowhead Highway from PTH 4 to PTH 16.